rust-lang/rust/text/0000-release-channels.md

 looks best, and accepting that since this is a feature that is not intended for general use the discrepancy is not a major problem.

+Having Cargo do version detection through feature analysis is known not to be foolproof, and may present further unknown obstacles.

 # Alternatives

 Leave feature gates and unstable APIs exposed to the stable